Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 \end{proof}

-\begin{theorem} There exists $T_0$ such that $\forall T<T_0$, along the $E-F$ transition line, if $e_H>e_C$, the $E$ state dominates and if $e_H<e_C$ the $F$ state dominates. \end{theorem} \begin{proof} Again we project to a plane, $F$ and $E$ both have energy $0$, and $e_h=h\in [-1+\epsilon,1-\epsilon]$, and $e_C=1-h$ in $[-1+\epsilon,1-\epsilon]$.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm:E-F}}] Again we project to a plane, $F$ and $E$ both have energy $0$, $e_h=h\in [-1+\epsilon,1-\epsilon]$, and $e_C=1-h$ in $[-1+\epsilon,1-\epsilon]$.
 Moving perpendicular to this line, $e_F=f$.
 In the $E$ configuration, flipping an empty hexagon replaces 6 $E$ vertices with $C$ vertices, changing the energy by $1-h$, while in the $F$ configuration, flipping a full hexagon replaces 6 $F$ vertices with $H$ vertices, changing the energy by $h-f$.
 Thus, we solve

 Again setting the varying element to 0 in the exponent, we get